 5. Don’t disappear.

-Yes, sure, we are lucky to be alive.
-And of course it matters to be grateful for the relationship we had with our loved one and the time we did spend together.
+Of course it matters to be grateful for the relationship we had with our loved one and the time we did spend together.

 But be wary of using gratitude and ‘positive thinking‘ to repress feelings.
 Grief doesn’t go away if we ignore it, it just gets delayed or comes out in other, sometimes more destructive ways down the line.

-When in doubt, reach out
+7. When in doubt, reach out.

 If you find it hard to express your emotions with friends and family, or don’t have anyone to talk to?
 Consider grief counselling over the internet.
 It can be a huge relief to talk to someone who understands.